 The UofT AI conference will be a two day event, gathering together the brightest minds in artificial intelligence.
 The goal for this initiative is to inspire the next generation of leaders in this field and to kick start the conversation about using machine learning as a force for good.
-The conference will be taking place on the 15th and 16th of January 2021 and we are expecting over 2000 students and researchers from across the world to attend this event.
+Conference dates for 2022 are to be announced soon!

 Want to come?

 There are hundreds of undergraduate students at the University of Toronto who are eager to learn how they can use machine learning to find meaningful solutions to hard problems.
 The program which we have developed and named LearnAI aims to satisfy this demand.